Introductory Legal Information: Family Law in Ontario

-The following Court fees are payable in the Superior Court of Justice — Family Court, in respect of Divorce Applications:
+The following fees are payable for disbursements in uncontested Divorce Applications:

 Additional, out-of-pocket costs may be incurred for service of the Application for Divorce, obtaining Marriage Certificates, and filing and requisitioning documents at the Court offices.

 Legal Fees in Uncontested Divorces

-Where an Application for Divorce is wholly undefended and no complications arise, the typical cost of obtaining an uncontested Divorce at WISE LAW is approximately $1,500.00, inclusive of legal fees, court fees and disbursements (plus applicable taxes).
+Where an Application for Divorce is wholly undefended and no complications arise, the estimated cost of obtaining an uncontested Divorce at WISE LAW is approximately $1,700.00, inclusive of legal fees, court fees and disbursements (plus applicable taxes).

 Legal fees associated with obtaining an Uncontested Divorce vary, however, based on the complexity of each circumstance and the services involved in completion of the matter.
 As examples, additional fees and disbursements may be incurred in uncontested Divorces due to:

 In such circumstances, additional fees based on our hourly rates for services rendered will be applicable.

 To discuss the steps required in your circumstances, contact us by telephone at (416) 972-1800 or by email for an initial telephone consultation without fee or obligation.

 The Information on this page is © 2007-2015, Garry J. Wise and Wise Law Office.
 It is intended for information purposes only and may not be reproduced without written consent.
 It is not a substitute for legal advice and may not be relied on as such.
 The reader is expressly advised and cautioned to consult with a qualified Lawyer for information and advice regarding the reader’s specific circumstances.